sesim-nov/fightbot/README.md

  - Minimal permission requirement.
 We disliked that the aforementioned alternatives required global permission to view every channel in your server and read every message in them.
  - No need to create multiple channels for queue sizes and clutter up your server.

-See the [Issue Tracker](https://github.com/FranzTurdinand/fightbot/issues) to planned upcoming features (and feel free to add your own!)
+See the [Issue Tracker](https://github.com/FranzTurdinand/fightbot/issues) to view planned upcoming features (and feel free to add your own!)

 # Installing the Bot
 You may use the below link to add the bot to your server.
 It does not require any default global permissions.